MAGLaboratory/MAGLAB-Smart-Open-Status-Dial/docs/m5dial_timer_architecture.md

 3. Upon inactivity (1 s), the selector commits the setpoint and transitions to `Countdown` or `Idle` based on auto-start configuration.
 4. Timer engine updates high-resolution remaining time; publishes to UI, LED, audio.
 5. UI renders 3 layers: background gradient (duration-aware color semantic), adaptive HH:MM:SS / MM:SS readout in a monospaced face, and a 360° progress ring with eased "spring unwind" motion that tracks durations up to 6 h.
 Color cues follow proportional thresholds (green >10 %, yellow 10–5 %, red ≤5 %) with floor guards at 10 min/5 min (or 2 min/1 min for short timers).
 Each threshold crossing animates via ≤150 ms fade and adds a non-color cue (ring pulse) for accessibility.
 LVGL tasks run with `lv_tick_inc(5)` triggered by `esp_timer` every 5 ms.
 6. Optional feedback outputs (LED/audio) can subscribe to the same event stream once hardware is added.
-Gestures include tap (start/pause), double tap (reset), edge taps (±1 minute), swipes (±5 minutes), and two-finger tap (input lock) layered on the same queue.
+Haptics reuse the same event stream to provide virtual detents and torque cues.
+Default haptic tuning (7 pole pairs, 50 kHz PWM, voltage-mode detents) tracks the Makerfabs MaTouch Knob reference implementation of the EG2133 + MT6701 stack.

 ### State Machine